markhorsell/if-player-react/README.md

 Reference project Interactive Fiction game engine, attempting to stay up to date with current React, Redux and TypeScript best practice.

+[As of March 2020 this is no longer my reference project - Im moving from Redux to useContext for most of my projects now and also using nextjs more]

 Demo at

 https://markhorsell.github.io/if-player-react/